dongjinhwang/dongjinhwang.github.io/_pages/about.md

 Work in Progress
 ======
-**Non-concurrent Elections as a Disciplining Device**
+**Mismatched Electoral Cycles as a Disciplining Device**. *(Draft available upon request)*
 <details>
 <summary>Abstract</summary>
 <div markdown="1">
 <span style="font-size: 80%">
 In many presidential systems, the executive and legislative branches serve different term lengths, creating a **mismatch in electoral cycles**.
-While this institutional feature is common, its implications for electoral accountability remain largely unexplored.
-This paper studies the effect of such mismatched cycles on the accountability of political bodies, building on the frameworks of Ferejohn (1982) and Persson, Roland, and Tabellini (1997).
-In each period, the executive and legislature bargain over the allocation of a fixed budget between public goods and political rents.
+I study the effect of such mismatched cycles on the accountability of political bodies, building on the frameworks of Ferejohn (1982) and Persson, Roland, and Tabellini (1997).
+Each period, the executive and legislature bargain over the allocation of a fixed budget between public goods and political rents.
 I examine three distinct bargaining protocols, each reflecting a different degree of (de facto) separation of powers.
-When at least one political actor holds veto power, electoral **mismatch enhances voter welfare by making collusion between political bodies more difficult to sustain**.
-In short, electoral mismatch can improve accountability, but **only under institutional settings that ensure sufficient separation of powers.**
+Electoral mismatch **enhances voter welfare** when the bargaining power is asymmetric: frequent turnover in the weaker branch forces repeated negotiation, making collusion harder to sustain.
+In contrast, when bargaining power is symmetric, mismatch has little effect, as institutional separation alone disciplines behavior. **Thus, mismatch can serve as a substitute for formal checks and a safeguard against political capture**.
 </span>
 </div>
 </details>